adrihans/Decoding_NER_Biases/docs/index.md

 |Camila|1|
 |Latisha|1|

 For the article, first names were exclusively associated to one ethnicity and one gender, so it was easy to compute the score of each category by just getting the mean of the results for each first names attributed to that category.
 Yet, for the other datasets, **the first names were not exclusive to only one category**.
->For instance for the NYC dataset, after cleaning, the first name `Ethan` was given by 4324 mothers of ethnicity `Hispanic` but also by 2270 of ethnicity `Black non hispanic`.
+>For instance, for the NYC dataset, after cleaning, the first name `Ethan` was given by 4324 mothers of ethnicity `Hispanic` but also by 2270 of ethnicity `Black non hispanic`.

 |![Description of Ethan](images/datasets/first_names/Ethan_NYC.JPG)|
 |:--:|
 |*`Ethan` was given by various ethnicities*|

 This is why we had to find a way for every category to compute a mean score averaged by the weights of the first names inside it.
 >For example, still on the NYC dataset, we used this kind of pseudo-code to compute the score for each ethnicity: